Armoloy Case Studies

 • to lower the depth of wear, by spreading the volume over a greater area

 6. Specify acceptable dimensional tolerances, proper clearances and fits.
-Good material selection and lubrication cannot be expected to make up for poor mechanical design.
+Do not expect good material selection and lubrication to make up for poor mechanical design.